allensarmiento/coffee-shop-website/README.md

 ## Things to fix:
 - Text in homepage slider bar gets off place as the window size gets smaller [Done]
-- When going to new page, the navigation highlight needs to be changed to appropriate page
+- When going to new page, the navigation highlight needs to be changed to appropriate page [Done]